 \section{Proof of Case 2}

 Since every multiplicity space has dimension $1$, every multiplicity space is definite.
-We just need to determine which spaces are positive definite and which are negative definite, which we do using the following result (Lemma \ref{lem:edecomp1}): \begin{definition*} Let $\beta_\mu^-$ be $\beta_\mu$ evaluated at $s=-1$. \end{definition*} \begin{definition*} Let $\operatorname{sign}$ be a function on the nonzero reals defined by $\operatorname{sign}(x) = x/|x|$. \end{definition*} \begin{lemma} We have
+We just need to determine which spaces are positive definite and which are negative definite, which we do using the following result (Lemma \ref{lem:edecomp1}).
+Recall that $\beta_\mu$ denotes the signature character of $M_\mu$; we will write $\beta_\mu^-$ for $\beta_\mu$ evaluated at $s=-1$. \begin{lemma} We have

-\end{lemma} \begin{proof} Write out expression on the right hand side for each of the intervals $\mu > 1$, $1 > \mu > 0$, and $0 > \mu$. \end{proof} We divide into cases based on the number of positive highest weights.